osilander/203.311/Week6/Week6.md

 ### Reconstruction
 In order to build phylogenies, we require **alignments** and not just variants.
 The primary reason for this is that we will be using maximum likelihood methods to build the phylogenies, and maximum likelihood requires us to have a *model* of character state evolution.
 If we were using distance-based methods (e.g. UPGMA or neighbor joining), then having only variants would be fine, as that is all we need to calculate distance.
 However,, with maximum likelihood, if we were to use variants only to infer relatedness, our model would think that *all* sites evolve very quickly (after all, variants are necessarily sites that have changed); this would be clearly incorrect, and our model would be doomed to fail.

 Thus, we must reconstruct genomes.
 Some of you have already done this by completing the last *If you have time* section of last week's lab.
-For those of you that have done this, you can skip to the next section (**Wait are we forgetting something?**).
+However, even for those of you that have done this, please repeat, as we are going to adjust the way we prefix the sequence names.

 To reconstruct new genomes, we will simply use of old reference, and input our called **filtered** variants to make two new genomes, one for Montana, and one for Kwazulu-Natal.